-✓ Students who are identified as having close contact with an infected person should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report as such.
-In this case, attendance will be suspended according to the School Health and Safety Act, and the suspension period will be two weeks from the date of the last close contact with the infected person.
+✓ Teachers and faculty members who are identified as having close contact with an infected person should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report as such.
+In this case, you will be asked to stay at home according to the university's work regulations, and the stay at home period will be 14 days from the following day of the date of the last close contact with the infected person.